Challenge Hub

 Seasonal Content Authoring

-Additionally, as a Live Designer, I designed, implemented, and tested each challenge that shipped as part of each monthly update.
+As a Live Designer, I designed, implemented, and tested each challenge that shipped as part of each monthly update.
 Typically, we shipped ~30 challenges per update.
-These challenges had to be designed around the underlying reward’s inherent value. (i.e certain car rewards might equate to an hour of play-time to earn, whereas something like a driver suit or Credits could be rewarded for completing a challenge in 5-15 minutes).
+These challenges were designed to align with the seasonal theme, wherever possible, and also had to match the underlying reward’s inherent value. (i.e certain car rewards might equate to an hour or two of normal playtime to earn, whereas something like a driver suit or Credits could be rewarded for completing a challenge in 5-15 minutes).

 Expanded Tooling Features